jimbrend/jimbrend/README.md

 string, integer, no

-let's just make an object called prefaceToday, or prologueToday...
+let's just make an object called prefaceToday, or prologueToday... also it looks like Github is not catching my spelling mistakes all with red lines while typing this up, will fix later.

 I'd like to preface that my life isn't really that cool, there's millions of military brats like me, it's mostly boring, and uneventful, and I feel I'm mostly just kind of just on an interesting ride?
 I guess I coulda worked harder in school, been less lazy.